 Diagnostic tests include:

-modification methods to fix these problems.
-Many of the common geometry
+fix these problems.
+Many of the common geometry clean-up

-clean-up tools are available from this tool without the need to search
+tools are available from this tool without the need to search through

 The geometry power tool includes a window that lists results from geometry